BlackWasp

 Usage Recommendations

-At first glance, implicitly typed variables appear to be simply syntactic sugar.
-In some cases they become a distraction and the readability of code is decreased with their use.
+At first glance, implicitly typed variables appear to be syntactic sugar.
+Sometimes they can be a distraction and the readability of code can be decreased.
 However, in some scenarios it is essential to declare variables in this way.
 Two particularly important reasons for using "var" are when using anonymous types and language-integrated query (LINQ).
-In each of these cases, the type of variable required may not be known or may not even exist.
+In these cases, the type of variable required may not be known or may not even exist.

 As a general rule, the "var" syntax should be used with care.
 This is particularly the case where readability or maintainability of code may be decreased by its use.